RH3D/E3NG_docs/pages/e3ng.md

 ---
 ***up to 78%** = Measured by weight of the parts from stock Ender 3 Pro.
 The percentage is calculated when reusing the majority of parts incl. motherboard, screen, screws, hotend (which is all possible).
 When using the required minimum of parts, **68%** is reused.*

 *For extra **9%** of part reusage, there are side projects specifically designed to reuse more of the leftover parts - heat set insert press, camera slider (will be released to public later).
-The number of project might grow in the future.*
+The number of projects might grow in the future.*

 [INTO THE PROJECT]: https://rh3d.xyz/into.html
 [CONFIGURATION]: https://rh3d.xyz/E3NG_v1_2/advanced/config